Very rough drafts of a sketch of an idea

 I look out the bus window again and this is what I see: a swarm of people snaking between the stationary traffic.

-There’s Hasidic Jews and Deliveroos and tens in gym clothes and office workers with backpacks and dreadlocks skating on longboards and mums pushing strollers one-handed, looking up from the phones in their other hand just momentarily enough to avoid running into cars and each other.
+There’s Hasidic Jews and Deliveroos and tens in gym clothes with their double D arse cheeks and office workers with backpacks and dreadlocks skating on longboards and mums pushing strollers one-handed, looking up from the phones in their other hand just enough to avoid running into cars and each other.

-And in the park across the road are two mildly over weight middle aged women in their gym clothes, pained expressions on their faces, doing squats while their sepia-toned instructor yells at them.
+And in the park across the road are two mildly over weight middle aged women in their Lycra armour, pained expressions on their faces, doing squats while their sepia-toned instructor yells positive affirmations at them.

 His muscle shirt reads: PAIN!
 PERSEVERANCE!
 REWARD!

-Behind them, a sprawling fig tree, limbs outstretched across the grass.
+Behind them, a sprawling fig tree, limbs swaying across the grass.
 Two Asian couples lie underneath, each of them looking longingly into their phone.

 Parked on the side of the road bordering the the park are a row of 4WDs: BMW, Audi, BMW, BWM, Toyota, Audi.
 White white black white white.
 Parking inspectors take photos of their number plates and mark times down in their books.

-Above the bus on a building covered in scaffolding a sign screams in red “New apartments approved BUY NOW”.
+Above them on a building covered in scaffolding a sign screams in red “New apartments approved BUY NOW”.

-And as I read it the bus jolts from its sleep and we're finally moving forward, away from the setting sun.
+And as I read it the bus jolts from its sleep and we're finally moving forward, into the darkness, away from the retreating sun.